BYU-Idaho values suggestions and ideas that can improve the university.

 Borrowers will not be penalized by making early repayment on their loans.
 Making early payments on a student loan before a grace period is expired does not obligate the borrower to continue making payments.

 Deferments are provided in the law.
 They are the temporary postponement of payment under special circumstances.
 During deferment, the student's monthly principal payments are postponed, and the federal government pays the interest on subsidized Federal Direct Loans.
 For an Unsubsidized Federal Direct borrower, monthly payments are postponed, but the student is responsible for all the interest that accrues.
 Depending on which deferment the student qualifies for, the length of the deferment varies.
-Students must apply for the deferment in writing, using a form provided by the lender.
+Students must apply for the deferment in writing, using a form provided by the servicer.

 Borrowers with outstanding Federal Education Loans disbursed before July 1, 1993.
 Check with the loan servicer.